 Propolis is such a stable material that, as long as it is kept in the dark in sealed containers, it can be stored for years without degrading or losing its useful properties.

 Propolis has been used for hundreds of years for lots of different purposes, stretching back at least as far as 300 BC, when the ancient Egyptians and Greeks are believed to have used it.
 The Egyptians also used propolis in parts of their embalming process, for instance they are believed to have used it as a glue for the mummification bandages.

 Hippocrates (460 BC-377 BC), wrote about the properties of propolis during his time as a physician.
 He is thought to have used the substance for a variety of uses.

 In more recent history, scientists have tried to improve on propolis, but they have not been successful.
 It seems the bees know best.

 The chemical properties of propolis vary depending on which plants the bees collect resins from, the geographical positioning of these plants, and the season.
 The composition of the soil, the weather, as well as each plant's biological make-up, will have an effect on the components of the resin.

-At a basic level, propolis contains plant resins, vegetable balsams, wax, essential oils, pollen, and bee saliva; however, a more complex examination reveals a variety of different active compounds, some of which have antimicrobial and antiseptic properties.
+At a basic level, propolis contains plant resins, vegetable balsams, wax, essential oils, pollen, and bee saliva.

-There are about 20 million unique possible chemical combinations for propolis.
+There are around 20 million unique possible chemical combinations for propolis.